-The subsidiaries of SISU Capital Limited held a total of 39,043,006 of the Company's shares constituting 10.0% of its share capital and carrying 10.0% of the total number of votes at the General Shareholders' Meeting of the Company.
-The number of the Company's shares held by the subsidiaries of SISU Capital Limited has not changed since December 31, 2009.
+The subsidiaries of SISU Capital Limited held a total of 39,043,006 of the Company's shares constituting 10.03% of its share capital and carrying 10.03% of the total number of votes at the General Shareholders' Meeting of the Company.
+The Company has received no information concerning changes in the number of shares held by SISU Capital Limited since 31 December, 2009.